silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 .. image:: images/composer/3.5.png

 **6.** Then click on Deploy Changes (the 0.19.0 release of Composer changes this button from Update to Deploy Changes.
-Both do the same thing, but the wording is different), if successful you will get a success message in the top right
+Both do the same thing, but the wording is different), if successful you will get a success message in the top right.
+You have now deployed a new version of the chaincode.
+If we were running this locally, you would see a new version of the chaincode represented with Docker Images and Containers.

 .. image:: images/composer/3.6.png